Responsibility &

 Carbon

-Working with Science Based Targets (SBTi) and using the Greenhouse Gas (GHG) Protocol we have completed the inventory of our 2019 baseline Scope 1 and 2 emissions.
-In accordance with the SBTi guidance, as a subsidiary of Groupe Lactalis, we are committed to contributing to their reduction of scope 1 and 2 emissions by at least 25% by 2025 and at least 50% by 2033.
-We also know that our upstream supply chain accounts for over 80% of our total scope 1, 2, and 3 emissions and are on our way to complete our scope 3 baseline to create a roadmap and emissions reduction target by 2024.
+Climate change has emerged as one of the major challenges of our time.
+In fact, climate change is already happening and affecting our daily lives: increased temperatures, droughts, and more frequent and intense storms, these are clear signals which show the urgent need for concrete actions to mitigate carbon emissions and climate change.
+We will contribute to Groupe Lactalis’ emissions reduction targets by cutting our own operational and value chain emissions.
+We are committed to contributing to Groupe Lactalis’ reduction of scope 1 and 2 emissions by at least 25% by 2025 and at least 50% by 2033.
+We also know that our upstream supply chain accounts for over 80% of our total scope 1, 2, and 3 emissions and are on our way to completing our scope 3 baseline to create a roadmap and emissions reduction target by 2024.

 Our Ambition: Net Zero by 2050 (Scope 1 & 2)